Systematic Review and Meta-Analysis

 Fatemeh Khan-Mohammadi, Hedayat Jafari, Masoumeh Bagheri-Nesami, Mahmood Moosazadeh, Mahsa Kamali, Nadali Esmaeili-Ahangarkelai, Kamran Qods

-Gastroenterology and Hepatology from Bed to Bench, ,
+Gastroenterology and Hepatology from Bed to Bench, Vol. 16 No. 3 (2023), 3 June 2023,

 https://doi.org/10.22037/ghfbb.v16i2.2720

-Material and methods: The present three-groups randomized clinical trial study was conducted on 90 patients (30 patients in each group) undergoing CABG surgery.
-In the intervention group, the patients received acupressure points LI4 and ST25 from 48 hours after surgery twice a day (10 am and 6 pm) for three sequential days.
-In the sham group, the patients received acupressure at 1.5 cm distance from the LI4-ST25 points and the patients in the control group received only the usual care.
-In this research, demographic and medical information questionnaire, Rome IV scale, Bristol stool scale, symptom registration checklist and daily excretion assessment checklist (intestinal function) were used.
-The intestinal function indices were completed 24 hours after surgery (before intervention), 48, 72, 96 and 120 hours after surgery.
-Data analysis was done using SPSS.V24 software.
+Methods: The present three-group randomized clinical trial study was conducted on 90 patients undergoing CABG surgery.
+In the intervention group, 48 hours after surgery the patients received acupressure points LI4 and ST25 twice a day (10 am and 6 pm) for three sequential days.
+In the sham group, the patients received acupressure at a 1.5 cm distance from the LI4-ST25 points, and the patients in the control group received only the usual care.
+This research used a demographic and medical information questionnaire, Rome IV scale, Bristol stool scale, symptom registration checklist, and daily excretion assessment checklist.
+The intestinal function indices were completed 24 hours after surgery (before intervention), 48, 72, 96, and 120 hours after surgery.

 Results: No complications were observed during and after the injection.
-During the period of follow-up, AF leakage was stopped for 6 patients but not for 4 patients.
+During the period of follow-up, AF leakage was stopped for 6 patients, but not for 4 patients.

-Conclusion: Since autologous PRP injection and PRFG interposition is a safe, effective, and minimally invasive procedure for resistant AF to surgeries; it can be used along with surgery to increase the healing rate of complex anal fistula.
+Conclusion: Since autologous PRP injection, and PRFG interposition is a safe, effective, and minimally invasive procedure for resistant AF to surgeries; it can be used, along with surgery to increase the healing rate of complex anal fistula.

 Nahid Askari, Behnaz Salek Esfahani, Sepideh Parvizpour, Sara Shafieipour, Morteza Hadizadeh

-Gastroenterology and Hepatology from Bed to Bench, ,
+Gastroenterology and Hepatology from Bed to Bench, Vol. 16 No. 3 (2023), 3 June 2023,

 https://doi.org/10.22037/ghfbb.v16i2.2701

-Background: The role of environmental factors in development of inflammatory bowel disease (IBD) remains uncertain.
+Background: The role of environmental factors in the development of IBD remains uncertain.

-Results: On the univariate analysis, predictive variables for IBD included age under 50 years, married status, sleep disturbances, vitamin D deficiency, stress, dietary fiber deficiency, post-menopausal hormone therapy, oral contraceptive and antibiotics (P< 0.005).
-In multivariate analysis, the risk of IBD was significantly increased with under 50 years (OR: 6.699, 95%CI: 3.271-8.662, P=0.017), abnormal sleep status (OR: 6.383, 95%CI: 3.389-7.19, P=0.001), and using oral contraceptive (OR: 7.426, 95%CI: 5.327-9.865, P=0.001).
+Results: The study population included 200 individuals: 100 (50%) IBD patients and 100 (50%) controls.
+Age under 50, marital status, sleep difficulties, vitamin D insufficiency, anxiety/depression, dietary fiber deficit, post-menopausal hormone treatment, oral contraceptives, and antibiotics were all prognostic factors for IBD on the univariate analysis (P< 0.005).
+In multivariate analysis, the risk of IBD was significantly increased with 50 years (OR: 6.699, 95%CI: 3.271-8.662, P=0.017), abnormal sleep status (OR: 6.383, 95%CI: 3.389-7.19, P=0.001), and using oral contraceptive (OR: 7.426, 95%CI: 5.327-9.865, P=0.001).
 However, the risk of IBD was significantly decreased with older age (OR: 0.795, 95%CI: 0.697-0.907, P=0.001) and married status (OR: 0.008, 95%CI: 0.001-0.438, P=0.018).

-Conclusion: Data suggest that environmental factors play a significant role in the etiology of IBD and probably on the disease course.
+Conclusion: Data suggest that the environmental factors play a significant role in the etiology of IBD and probably on the disease course.
 While the evidence for some factors is strong, many factors require further supportive data.

 Babak Arjmand , Somayeh Jahani Sherafat, Mostafa Rezaei –Tavirani, Maryam Hamzeloo Moghadam, Mohammad Amin Abbasi

-Gastroenterology and Hepatology from Bed to Bench, ,
+Gastroenterology and Hepatology from Bed to Bench, Vol. 16 No. 3 (2023), 3 June 2023,

 https://doi.org/10.22037/ghfbb.v16i2.2514